jorisvandenbossche/course-python-data/notebooks/visualization_03_landscape.md

 +++

-## You're data sets are HUGE?
+## Your data sets are HUGE?

 +++

-When you're working with a lot of records, the visualization of the individual points does not always make sense as there are simply to many dots overlapping each other (check [this](https://bokeh.github.io/datashader-docs/user_guide/1_Plotting_Pitfalls.html) notebook for a more detailed explanation).
+When you are working with a lot of records, the visualization of the individual points does not always make sense as there are simply to many dots overlapping each other (check [this](https://datashader.org/user_guide/Plotting_Pitfalls.html) notebook for a more detailed explanation).

 +++